ghcicci/Noto-App/ToDoApp/README.md

 - Go over with Chewon
 - Implement in code with up to 4 task and ability to input timer
 - Test

+Added to Settings Screen (November):
+- Ability to change first name
+- Ability to change last name
+- Push the name changes to the Supabase profiles table